Chano Pozo: Santería

 During this time he became a devotee of Santería.
 Also known as "La Regla de Ocha", this is an Afro-Caribbean religion derived from traditional beliefs of the Yoruba people of Nigeria.
 Developed among Afro-Cuban slaves, the religion began as a blending of these West African spiritual beliefs and Catholic doctrine.
 Yoruba deities were identified with Catholic saints to fool the slave owners, as the Spanish colonialists had forbidden the practice of African religions.
 Chano pledged allegiance to the Catholic Saint Barbara, identified widely with Shango, the Yoruba god of fire and thunder, and took him as his personal protector.
 Both Shango and St. Barbara had associations with the color red, and for the rest of his life Chano would often carry a red scarf signifying his allegiance.
 Pozo was Abakwa and belonged to the Ekue Munanga Efo lodge.

 Upon his release from Guanajay, Chano returned to his father's house in Havana.
 Cecelio persuaded his son to practice his trade of bootblack, but Chano's temperament was not suited for this occupation and he quit after less than a year.
 In 1929 he took a job selling newspapers for El País, Havana's most influential publication, hawking papers on a number of street corners.
 His forceful nature and success in selling brought him to the attention of newspaper owner and influential businessman Alfredo Suárez, who hired Chano as his personal driver and bodyguard.
 He was rumored to have performed duties as debt collector or "leg breaker" for Suarez.
 Chano spent his free time dancing, singing, fighting, chasing women and playing his drums.
-He also began to compose music.